10 Signs Of A Narcissist Friend & How To Deal With Them

 5. They Need To Control Everything

 Their life, style, home, shoes – everything has to be in their control.
 This may also include your life, style, and shoes (if possible)!
-They think they know best about everything and feel so excited to ‘sort’ your life as well.
+They are self-obsessed and think they know best about everything and feel so excited to ‘sort’ your life as well.
 The best part is that they think it is completely normal!

 6. I’m Right, You’re Wrong!